wiseman-timelord/Llama2Sytax-GGML/README.md

 # Llama2Syntax-GGML
 Status: Working.
 * The Llama2Syntax is a Python application designed to test 26 prompt formats with the Llama language model.
 It allows users to customize the test content, temperature, and context length for the model.
-The application log the model's responses, that can then be referenced against the inputs used in the input log, to find the optimal prompt(s) for your model, thus providing a comprehensive understanding of how the model interprets and responds to each.
-It's an essential tool for developers and researchers who are working with the Llama 2 model and want to understand its behavior better, especially for example, when a model card is missing details.
+The application log the model's responses, that can then be referenced against the inputs used in the input log, to find the optimal prompt(s) for your model.
+* The Llama2Syntax now additionally includes "Variants", that are able to test multiple different formats a single prompt can be put in, for example, the prompt is not working well, then ask GPT to re-wrtite the prompt you use in >=10 different ways, and paste each of them into the relevant lines in the script "variants", same kind of deal as the other one.
-* This script may also be used as a dropin tool for my other program "Llama2Robot", and uses the same, model folders and log files, however, if you do this, then watch out you do not over-write the,  "requirements.txt" and "Win Install.bat", files.
+* These scripts are NOT polished, but they get the job done, and may also be used as a dropin tool for my other program "Llama2Robot", and uses the same, model folders and log files, however, if you do this, then watch out you do not over-write the,  "requirements.txt" and "Win Install.bat", files, so install before you drop them in.

 ## Features
 1. **User Customization:** Allows users to input or modify configurations like `TEST_CONTENT`, `TEMPERATURE`, and `CONTEXT_LENGTH`.